Skip to content

 whereIn('COLUMN_NAME',Function);

-SQL of above query will be
+The SQL equivalent of the above query will be

 select * from `table` where `COLUMN_NAME` in ('Array')